trylock/dice/README.md

 - `3d6 == 6`: compute the indicator that `3d6` is exactly eqaul to 6
 - `2d100 in [4, 32]`: compute the indicator that `2d100` is in the `[4, 32]` closed interval

+## Pitfalls
+- **independence**: The program works with random variables. **Each operation on them assumes their independence**.
+This assumption is quite limiting.
+Consider following expression: `2 * (1d20 == 19) + 3 * (1d20 == 20)`.
+Some misguided assumption clould be that this expression is equal to 2 if we roll a 19 and 3 if we roll a 20.
+This is *not* the case.
+Both subexpressions `1d20` are independent - they are completely different rolls.
+In this example, we can get 0, 2, 3 or 5.
+- **int vs double**: The program can work only with integer random variables (that is, value of a variable can only be an integer).
+Therefore it is invalid to use operands on random variables in conjunction with a floating point numbers.
+For example: `1d6 * 2.5` or even `1d6 + 2.0` are invalid.

 ## Operators
 Operators in this list are sorted by increasing precedence.
 All operators are left-associative unless stated otherwise: